molcathy/python/60-pytest.md

     3. in the test function you can refer to the object returned by fixture through the parameter which now accepts methods since it is a object of the class instantiated at #1
     4. if the fixture returns multiple objects you can access these objects in the tests through `param[index]` since the params are tuples

+### teardown
+* optional
+* it cleans up after setup and tests have run
+* it executed after a fixture goes out of scope
+* its feature can specify its teardown code
+* there are two ways for specifying teardown code:
+    1. yeld keyword
+    2. request's context object's "addfinalizer" method:more capable
+* yeld:
+    - it is like it splits the function in 2 and teardown resume with yeld
+    - yeld replacement for `return` and and any value that you want returned should be passed to it ??
+* addfinalizer:
+    - allows for multiple finalizer methods to be passed to it
+    - will not be studied here

+### returning data
+* can return data which can be used in the test
+* data can be passed by the decorated to the fixture through the params array `parmas=[value1, ...]`
+* when a params has multiple values the test will be called for each value
+* this can be used the tests with multiple values - will not study the implementation here

 ## testing exceptions
 * by default test are failing if exception are raised
 * you can write your test to **not fail** if the tested function raises an excepted error